karl-zylinski/jzon-c/README.md

 jzon-c
 ======

 jzon is a format for describing data.
-It is based on Hjson (http://laktak.github.io/hjson), which in turn is based on JSON.
+It is based on Hjson (http://laktak.github.io/hjson) and Bitsquid SJSON (http://bitsquid.blogspot.se/2009/10/simplified-json-notation.html)

 This is a C99 / C++ implementation.
 Only parser for the time being.